-With more of us than ever before working in makeshift home-office set-ups (kitchen tables, worktops, on our laps) there’s never been a better time to consider the importance of good posture and its benefits to maintaining short and long-term back health.
+With more of us than ever before working from home, from kitchen worktops, sofas and laps, there’s never been a better time to consider the importance of good posture and its benefits to maintaining short and long-term back health.

 “Whether you’re on a plane or at your desk, keep moving; it’s important to get up and keep moving a little bit,” says Anisha.
 A height adjustable desk like this one is perfect for encouraging desk workers to stay active, switching between sitting and standing to relieve muscle tension and, over time, decreasing back troubles.

 Equally great for assisting with posture is a monitor stand, which will allow you to raise the screen up to be level with your vision.
 This way you won’t be bending your neck for prolonged periods – something that can negatively impact back health.
-Anisha also suggests keeping monitors close when working.
-She explains that the further away it is, the more you’re likely to slump into it trying to concentrate.
+Anisha also suggests keeping monitors close when working, explaining that the further away it is, the more you’re likely to slump into it trying to concentrate.

 Although we’re all different and will benefit from varied techniques and products, as Anisha mentions, switching to a more ergonomic desk chair – one that suits the specific needs of your body – can have a positive effect on back wellbeing.
 Look for one that offers lumbar support, has an adjustable height, seat depth and tilt mechanism and flip-up arms for increased range and ease of movement.
 These functions promote good posture and consequently, better spinal health.

-Lower your bottom onto your heels and stretch out in front of you, reaching your arms forwards.
-A beginner yoga pose, it is effective in combating back pain, this is good for stretching the muscles in the lower back, aligning the spine and relieving tension.
+Kneel on the floor, lower your bottom onto your heels and stretch out in front of you, reaching your arms forwards.
+A beginner yoga pose, it's effective in combating back pain, and helps with stretching the muscles in the lower back, aligning the spine and relieving tension.

 Interlace your fingers behind your back and stretch out your chest.
 Squeeze your shoulder blades behind you.
 A straightforward everyday stretch, this increases flexibility in your pectoral muscles, and can also aid you in achieving and maintaining the correct posture.

-To make an appointment with Anisha Joshi go to www.osteoanisha.com
+To make an appointment with Anisha Joshi visit www.osteoanisha.com

 To create an at-home gym on a budget read our article here.